andrasq/node-mongo-lock/README.md

 ### locks = new MongoLock( db )

-Create a mongodb advisory lock gateway.
+Create a mongodb advisory lock agent.
 The locks will be set using the database gateway provided to the constructor; it can be a mongodb collection object.

 The database gateway `db` must have methods